cejasmasmas/software-rasterizer-ultibo/README.md

-the idea is to have all the book examples working so in each folder you will find a zip file which is the kernel image and the files needed to run the demo, for example the folder ultibo_t3del15 has a zip file called ultibo_t3del15_image.zip extract and copy all files to SD cards root and boot your raspberry pi 3, right now I've only tested on pi 3 the following should work for most of the examples, the screenshots folder should give you what to expect for each demo
+the idea is to have all the book examples working so in each folder you will find a zip file which is the kernel image and the files needed to run the demo, for example the folder ultibo_t3del15 has a zip file called ultibo_t3del15_image.zip extract and copy all files to SD card root and boot your raspberry pi 3, right now I've only tested on pi 3 the following should work for most of the examples, the screenshots folder should give you what to expect for each demo